Uncle G’s FUN Movie Reviews: Road Wars (2015 The Asylum)

 Twitter @GBrown0816

-So I asked a friend after viewing The Asylum’s Road Wars.
-I said; “Friend, did Mad Max have vampires or zombies in it?”.
-After some uncontrolled laughter, the response I got was; “No!”
-Something else I was told was that only the second Mad Max movie is really worth watching, and that the other Mel Gibson flicks are; “Shit“.
+Something else I was told was that only the second Mad Max movie is really worth watching and that the other Mel Gibson flicks are; “Shit“.
 Said very matter of fact by a guy who seems to know his B movie Apocalyptic movies.
-The comment itself is either here nor there, but I find it worth mentioning.
+The comment itself is either here or there, but I find it worth mentioning.
 Possible advice for future me so not to waste precious breathing time on a pointless activity.

 Road Wars (2015 The Asylum)

 Cutting to the chase, what we have here is a good story, with a twist.
 Entertaining I imagine for even those more up on the Mad Max movies than I am.
 The vampires are a variation one would definitely not want to encounter.
 Contains strong female characters.
-The in front of the camera talent all excel in their roles.
-Reading the credits for Road Wars on the IMDb website, I recognize behind the scene names associated with other productions from The Asylum, like those who worked on any of the Sharknado films.
+The in-front-of-the-camera talent all excel in their roles.
+Reading the credits for Road Wars on the IMDb website, I recognize behind-the-scenes names associated with other productions from The Asylum, like those who worked on any of the Sharknado films.
 The latest, Sharknado 3: Oh Hell No! to be released this Summer.
 The Asylum knows what they’re doing.
-Not one production they have even done, has never not profited.
-Close minded film goers who worship Sean Penn will proclaim to the World a film such as Road Wars to be a rip off, and therefor not worth one’s time, and money.
-Uncle G says; “Bullshit!”.
-I’d suggest these folks pull the stick out of their rectum, and loosen up some.
+Not one production they have ever done has never not profited.
+Close-minded filmgoers who worship Sean Penn will proclaim to the World a film such as Road Wars to be a ripoff, and therefore not worth one’s time, and money.
+Your favorite “Uncle G” says; “Bullshit!”.
+I’d suggest these folks pull the stick out of their rectum and loosen up some.
 Like it or not, there is a market for these types of motion pictures.

 “Uncle G” RATESRoad Wars (2015 The Asylum)

-Using the same one to ten star rating system as the IMDb website uses, whereas one star means it SUCKS HORRIBLY, to ten stars meaning it’s INCREDIBLY AWESOME, Uncle G gives The Asylum’s latest direct to DVD releases, Road Wars, EIGHT SOLID STARS!
+Using the same one to ten-star rating system as the IMDb website uses, whereas one star means it SUCKS HORRIBLY, to ten stars meaning it’s INCREDIBLY AWESOME, Uncle G gives The Asylum’s latest direct-to-DVD releases, Road Wars, EIGHT SOLID STARS!
 For those into indy B movies like I am, add another star if you want.
 It’s exactly what I expected when I picked it up for 10 bucks at the local Walmart.
-I already know that usually The Asylum puts out a solid product.
+I already know that usually, The Asylum puts out a solid product.
 Cool cover wrap.
 Has a mean look to it.
 The DVD includes bonus features such as deleted scenes, or a gag reel.
 Trailers for other Asylum projects.
-I feel like I’m getting my monies worth.
+I feel like I’m getting my money’s worth.
 For the wife and I to go see the latest Mad Max film, would cost me at least three times more than what I paid for this DVD.
 Upside, no driving back and forth to a movie theater, and the bag of popcorn I ate while viewing the film, didn’t cost some outrageous amount of cash.
 Hooray for Orville Redenbacher!
 Classic Butter & Sea Salt is to die for!

 Official Website of The Asylum – http://www.theasylum.cc/